felipegc/booking/README.md

 - [Junit 5](https://junit.org/junit5): used for testing
 - [Mockito](https://site.mockito.org): used for mocking objects in testing
 - [Maven](https://maven.apache.org): used for building the project
+- [Swagger](https://swagger.io): used to document the RESTful Web Services